If you Answer YES to these 7 questions, you probably need media training.

 6. Do you believe practice makes perfect?

-Practice Out Load makes perfect.
+Practice out loud perfect.
 Interviews don’t happen in the quiet of our minds and nor should our preparation.
 You need to create the parameters within which you are willing to speak (messages, sound bites, stories and stats).
 Anticipate tough questions and have answers.
 And then practice as much as possible in the lead up to the moment.

 7. Do you want more confidence?